MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/move-instance-tenant.md

 > [!IMPORTANT]
 > For versions prior to Dynamics 365 (online) version 9.0, when moving individual Dynamics 365 (online) instances from one tenant to another, if that requires also a geographical region change, your tenant becomes a multiregional tenant.
 Regional features are enabled in the Dynamics 365 admin center.
+>
 > You might need to reconfigure some applications and settings after Tenant to Tenant Migration such as Microsoft Dynamics 365 for Outlook, server-side sync, SharePoint integration, etc.
+>
 > Dynamics 365 (online) version 9.0 does not currently support tenant to tenant migration.
 Check back later for availability.

 ## Impact of migrating between tenants

-When your organization is moved from one tenant to another, the URL does not need to change, as the source instance will be deleted in the end.
+When your organization is moved from one tenant to another, the URL does not need to change, as the source instance will be deleted after the move.

-In order to perform this operation, some information needs to be provided, for example:
+In order to perform this operation, you'll need to provide some information, such as:
 - What is the source tenant domain and its region? (example: EMEA, NA, APAC)
 - What is the destination tenant domain and its region? (example: EMEA, NA, APAC)
 - Does the destination tenant have a valid Dynamics 365 subscription?